 Resolve: The National Infertility Association has been around for over 40 years.
 They've made me an advocate.
 I've been lobbying on Capital Hill for coverage and access because of Resolve.
 They have support groups all over the country.

 Incredible, at times challenging because of sleep, and just...WOW.
 I don't know.
 I pinch myself all the time.

 The greatest gift of infertility is that I don't take anything for granted as a mom.

 Maybe I would have been that way anyway, but it certainly makes me more grateful.

 The key with self-care is to get out of the to-do mode and get into the to-be mode.
 In one of my books, Cheat on Your Husband (With Your Husband), I wrote about how you don't have to think in terms of all or nothing, or else you'll end up with nothing.
 Think of small things that bring you joy and make you more present.
-It could be skincare, which Matrescence good for.
-It could be a bubble bath, painting, reading, anything that doing something for yourself that isn't an action that has to be done is a beautiful thing.
+It could be skincare, a bubble bath, painting, reading, anything that doing something for yourself that isn't an action that has to be done is a beautiful thing.